oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 # ElementCollection class {docsify-ignore-all}

-The class allow you flexible tool for working with cached lists of elements.
+Class allow you flexible tool for working with cached lists of elements.

 ElementCollection class
 and [Collection](https://octobercms.com/docs/services/collections) class from laravel framework have some methods,